 The half-mile long road leading to the site climbs about 200 feet up to the home property.
 Once there, visitors are greeted by sweeping views of the Salinas River basin northeast and west of Paso Robles.
 Enjoy a packed lunch on the patio or sit in one of our Adirondacks and simply soak it all in.

 Located on the facility’s bottom tier, the Barrel Room is the first structure guests see as they drive up to our hilltop location.
 Because it is built into the hillside, we benefit—ecologically & economically—from the natural cooling provided by the hillside storage.
 This is where our famous neutral barrel aging occurs, and—yes—we do occasionally host barrel tastings.

 Le Cuvier has been collecting wines made by John Munch from vintages dating back to the early 1980s.
 These days, we cellar three cases of every current release wine and re-release them after years of aging.
 As a result, the Library Room—located directly below the tasting room—cellars thousands of bottles.
 Select wines are available for members to purchase, and some of the rarest selections make appearances at winery dinners and tastings.

 The Production Area

 The production area of our new winery, situated on the second level, is the heart of operations.
 The crush pad, appropriately, is where grapes are de-stemmed and crushed at harvest time.
-It is located immediately adjacent to the nattily decorated fermentation room, which is pictured here.
-During harvest, guests can simply peer outside the tasting room to safely observe forklift-driving winemakers at work.
+It is located immediately adjacent to the nattily decorated fermentation room, painted in lively hues of purple and red.
+During harvest, guests can peer out the tasting room to safely observe forklift-driving winemakers at work.